 Summary of Project

-Project will form 15 new CashBack Schools of Rugby at host secondary schools (and feeder primary schools) to some of the most deprived areas in Scotland.
+Project will support 15 CashBack Schools of Rugby at host secondary schools (and feeder primary schools) to some of the most deprived areas in Scotland.
 Providing opportunities, building capacity and confidence in disadvantaged young people whilst developing physical fitness, cognitive skills, physical competencies and personal qualities.
 The project will bring participation in positive activities and help young people contribute positively to their communities.
-Scottish Rugby will identify 15 new secondary schools situated in, or taking young people from, the most deprived areas of Scotland and introduce and develop a CashBack Schools of Rugby – Sport for Change programme into these schools’.
+Scottish Rugby will identify 15 secondary schools situated in, or taking young people from, the most deprived areas of Scotland and introduce or develop, as the case may be, a CashBack Schools of Rugby – Sport for Change programme into these schools’.
 The programme will involve: